jjvanzon/Circular-Language-Spec/spec/execution-flow/loop-related-jumps.md

 The __Exit Loop__ statement is a loop-related jump.
 It is a jump that is only performed inside a loop.

-__Exit Loop__ omits all repetitions, that would have followed and immediately ends the complete loop.
+__Exit Loop__ omits all repetitions, that might have followed and immediately ends the complete loop.

 __Exit Loop__ is a jump to the __Command End__ of the loop command.
 The __Command End__ of a command is a reference to the next command to run, so the normal order that follows after the loop continues.